What is Binge Drinking?

 - There are three medications that are approved in the United States to help you stop or reduce drinking and prevent a relapse from happening.
 These include naltrexone, acamprosate, and disulfiram, which all work differently.
 Your primary care physician may prescribe one to you.5

 - Support groups can help you feel not so alone along your journey to recovery.
-For example, there is Alcoholics Anonymous, Women for Sobriety, Al-Anon, Alateen, and more.1
+For example, there is Alcoholics Anonymous (AA), Women for Sobriety, Al-Anon, Alateen, and more.1

 - Spiritual practices can assist you by providing healthy coping mechanisms.1 This ranges from yoga practice and meditation to acupuncture and energy healing.